 Djokovic, Federer, Nadal, Tiafoe win ATP awards for 2020

-LONDON (AP) -- Novak Djokovic, Roger Federer, Rafael Nadal and Frances Tiafoe were among the winners of the ATP's top awards for 2020 on Monday.
+LONDON — Novak Djokovic, Roger Federer, Rafael Nadal and Frances Tiafoe were among the winners of the ATP’s top awards for 2020.

 Djokovic was the year-end No. 1 for a record-equaling sixth time after winning four titles including a record eighth Australian Open.